xuzhiying9510/pop-ncflow/README.md

 topologies from the Internet Topology Zoo.)

 ## Dependencies
-- Python 3.6 (Anaconda installation recommended)
+- Python 3.8 (Anaconda installation recommended)
   - See `environment.yml` for a list of Python library dependencies
-- Julia 1.0.5 (to run TEAVAR\*)
-  - See `../ext/teavar/dependencies.txt` for a list of Julia library dependencies
+  - Run `pip install -r requirements.txt` for additional non-`conda` dependencies
-- Gurobi 8.1.1 (Requires a Gurobi license)
+- Gurobi 9.1.2 (Requires a Gurobi license)